deathworlders/online/content/books/deathworlders/chapter-51-anticlimax.md

 Morgan’s head dipped as he accepted that point.
 He spent a few minutes tapping on his tablet and occasionally muttering something to himself *sotto voce* as he thought.

-“MBG are working on their second *Misfit* -class ship,” he said at length.
+“MBG are working on their second *Misfit*\-class ship,” he said at length.
 “And they have a crew lined up for it.
 I daresay the more they build, they better they’ll get at building them and the less they’ll cost.”

 “Byron’s safety record isn’t exactly great.”

 “On the other hand, they didn’t manage to lose a nuke.”

 Sartori snorted.
 “True.
 And they have the expertise and experience now… Fine.
 I’ll look into funding a more aggressive exploration program.
-If the coltainers aren’t working, we need to fall back on good old fashioned intrepid human spirit.”
+If the Coltainers aren’t working, we need to fall back on good old-fashioned intrepid human spirit.”

 He sighed to himself. “...And I’m sure we’ll find the money from somewhere,” he added.